 Matt did not also enjoy Heavy Rain, finding the game uninteresting for the most part.
 It's really obvious now that Matt does not like Heavy Rain.

-Verbal Tic: Both Matt and Pat have a tendency to end sentences with "even" or "already".
+Verbal Tic: Both Matt and Pat have a tendency to end sentences with "even," "already," or "though."

 Videogame Caring Potential: When playing The Walking Dead and The Last Of Us, Matt and Pat grew quite attached to Clementine and Ellie respectively, even though they often mock the latter.
 Most notably, Pat was not OK with the idea of cutting up Ellie's brain for a vaccine and later on seemed to seriously contemplate killing off all the surgeons in the ending.